material-admin/doc-material-components/button-examples/Android/android-button-example.md

 ## Text button

-Text buttons are typically used for less-pronounced actions, including those located:
+[Text buttons](https://material.io/components/buttons/#text-button) are typically used for less-pronounced actions, including those located in dialogs and cards.
-* In dialogs
-* In cards
 In cards, text buttons help maintain an emphasis on card content.

 ### Text button example